ns0m/cordova-splash/README.md

     $ cordova-splash --config=config.xml --splash=splash.png

-If you run a old version of Cordova for iOS and you need your files in `/Resources/icons/`, use this option:
+If you run an old version of Cordova for iOS and you need your files in `/Resources/icons/`, use this option:

     $ cordova-splash --xcode-old

+If you run an old version of Cordova for Android and you need your files in `/res/`, use this option:

+    $ cordova-splash --android-old

 #### Notes: